oreximus/smart_oscp/WebAppTest/Intro_to_Web_App.md

 | 9. | Using Components with Know Vulnerabilities |
 | 10. | Insufficient Logging and Monitoring |

-- It is important to begin to familiarize ourselves with these flaws and vulnerabilities as they from the basis for many of the issues we cove in future web and even non-web related modules.
+- It is important to begin to familiarize ourselves with these flaws and vulnerabilities as they from the basis for many of the issues we cover in future web and even non-web related modules.
 As pentesters, we must have the ability to competently identify, exploit, and explain these vulnerabilities for our clients.